FAIR-Chem/fairchem/TRAIN.md

         ```
 ## Structure to Energy and Forces (S2EF)

-In the S2EF task, the model takes the positions of the atoms as input and predicts the energy and per-atom
+In the S2EF task, the model takes the positions of the atoms as input and predicts the adsorption energy and per-atom
 forces as calculated by DFT.
 To train a model for the S2EF task, you can use the `ForcesTrainer` Trainer
 and `TrajectoryLmdb` dataset by specifying the following in your configuration file:
 ```